MirrorNetworking/Mirror/doc/Components/NetworkLogSettings.md

 ## Network Log Settings component

-The Network Log Settings component allows you to use configure logging levels and load the settings in a build.
+The Network Log Settings component allows you to configure logging levels and load the settings in a build.

-When you first add NetworkLogSettings you will have to Create a new LogSettings Asset that will store the settings.
+When you first add NetworkLogSettings you will have to Create a new LogSettings asset that will store the settings.

 ![Inspector With No Settings](NetworkLogSettingsNoSettings.png)

-*Note: If an LogSettings already exists the NetworkLogSettings component will set the field when it is added*
+>   **Note:** If a LogSettings asset already exists the NetworkLogSettings component will set the Settings field when it is added to a game object.

 ## Log Settings

 When you first set up LogSettings the list of components may be empty or incomplete.
-Running the game will make the scripts add their logger to the list so that it's logging level can be changed.
+Running the game will cause Mirror scripts to add their respective loggers to the list so their logging levels can be changed.

 ![Inspector](NetworkLogSettings.png)

-Log settings can also be changed using the "Mirror Log Level" window, Found at "Window/Analysis/Mirror Log Levels".
+Log settings can also be changed using the "Mirror Log Level" window, which can be opened from the editor menu: Window > Analysis > Mirror Log Levels.

 ![Window](LogLevelWindow.png)